Conjunctive Queries: Unique Characterizations and Exact Learnability: Unique Characterizations for Conjunctive Queries

+\begin{proof} It suffices to observe that if $(A,\textbf{a})$ is not safe, then $(A,\textbf{a})$ is a negative example for every conjunctive query, and therefore, cannot meaningfully contribute to characterizing any given conjunctive query w.r.t.~a class of CQs. \end{proof}

-\begin{lemma} A safe structure has a finite frontier w.r.t.~all structures if and only if it has a finite frontier w.r.t.~the class of all safe structures. \end{lemma}
+\begin{lemma} A safe structure has a frontier w.r.t.~all structures if and only if it has a frontier w.r.t.~the class of all safe structures. \end{lemma}